louistrue/ifc-flow/README.md

 2. **Set Properties** - Modify existing properties or add new ones with the "Set" action
 3. **Connect Property Nodes** - Chain property operations by connecting nodes
 4. **Export Modified IFC** - Use the Export Node with "ifc" format to save your changes

+## 🐍 Python Node Example

+See [docs/python-node.md](docs/python-node.md) for an example script that groups elements and calculates averages using the Python Script node.

 ## 📚 Technical Details